“What you allow is what will continue.”—Source Unknown

 The Oxford Dictionary defines codependency as: “Excessive emotional or psychological reliance on a partner.”

-Soon, the narcissist may reveal his or her true colors by placing ever-increasing demands and judgements on the victim, while claiming “I’ve done everything for you, and you’re so ungrateful.”
+Soon, the narcissist may reveal his or her true colors by placing ever-increasing demands and judgments on the victim, while claiming “I’ve done everything for you, and you’re so ungrateful.”
 He or she keeps the victim in line with routine abuses verbally, emotionally, and in some cases physically/sexually.
 The narcissist may hold the victim hostage mentally (gaslighting), materially, and/or financially, constantly shaming the victim for her or his inadequacies, threatening to leave the relationship if the victim does not fall in line, and demand being catered to his every whim.
-This type of narcissistic relationship is the very definition of psychological abuse.
-Various studies have linked narcissism to infidelity, domestic violence, and sexual addiction.

 The Co-Dependent Coercive Narcissistic Cycle: Initial charm, increasing criticism and abuse, coercion (threaten to withhold emotional, psychological, sexual, material, or financial support), gain compliance through duress, brief period of calm, repeat pattern.